DOdrums/PortfolioProjectOne/README.md

 * The thumbnail of the youtube video would dissapear in and out of frame partially when resizing the window.
 After some playing around in the chrome dev tools, I discovered this was due to the width being set to a percentage setting instead of pixels.
 I changed it to pixels and now the thumbnail stayed sized the same no matter the window size.
 * There was a problem with the hero image after resizing it to fit tablet sizes.
 The hero image was now zooming into the div below instead of behind it.
 This was because I changed the height setting of hero-image id but not of the hero-outer id.
 * There was a problem with the figcaption under the count basie image not aligning.
 This happened because I moved around CSS rules insize the media query section, and misplaced a bracket because of that.
 This misplaced bracket made two CSS rules fall outside of the media query and were now applied project-wide.
 It took a while to find what caused this, but Chrome Developer tools made it quite easy to see that the wrong styles were being applied at bigger screen sizes.

+## Deployment

+The site was deployed through Github Pages.
+Connected to Github was Gitpod, which features a browser based VScode.
+For the most part I used the connection to Gitpod with a desktop VScode, since I have VIM and other extensions installed, which didn't work in the browser based version.

+To the deploy the project, I had to:
+* Go to settings in github
+* Scroll down to Pages
+* Select the main branch
+* Hit save to deploy the website

+To test the website locally while building:
+* Open terminal in the open VScode project
+* Start http server by typing 'python3 -m http.server' into the terminal window
+* Click the 'Open Browser' button that appears